-A bronze next of kin memorial plaque in a circular oak frame.
+Circular bronze plaque.
 Features an image of Britannia holding a trident and standing with a lion.
 The designer's initials, E.CR.P., appear above the front paw.
-In her outstretched left hand Britannia holds an olive wreath above the rectangular tablet bearing the name Isabel Clark cast in raised letters.
+In her outstretched left hand Britannia holds an olive wreath above the rectangular tablet bearing the name F. Chilton cast in raised letters.
 Below the name tablet, to the right of the lion, is an oak spray with acorns.
 Two dolphins swim around Britannia, symbolizing Britain's sea power, and at the bottom a second lion is tearing apart the German eagle.
-Around the picture the legend reads (in capitals) "She died for freedom and honour".
+Around the picture the legend reads (in capitals) "He died for freedom and honour".
 The reverse is blank.

 Culture Waitaki Creative Commons Attribution 4.0 International licence